-Scott Sinclair was once an exciting, young winger with the best years of his career ahead of him, but then Manchester City tempted him away from Swansea and wasted his potential.
+Scott Sinclair was once an exciting, young winger with the best years of his career ahead of him, but then Manchester City tempted him away with a failed transfer from Swansea and wasted his potential.

 Scoring a hat-trick in a play-off final or making 35 appearances to earn 11th spot in your club’s first Premer League season is a far cry from sitting on the bench, and sometimes even the stands.
 But that was how the young Englishman’s career nosedived during his time at City.